gscaramuzzino/az-104-notes/Chapter 6 Understanding Storage Accounts.md

 The service-level agreement (SLA) for all services when designing and deploying to Azure.
 The great news with storage accounts is that you are assured of 99% availability of services.

 Data tiers can be changed between hot and cool; doing so will charge the full Premium at the conversion of the existing storage tier.
-This charge does not apply to Blob Storage accounts
+This charge does not apply to Blob Storage accounts.

+Standard Disk Storage
+Standard disk storage offers two flavors: a Standard hard disk drive (HDD) or Standard SSD to store data, and it is the most cost-effective storage tier that you can choose.
+Standard disk storage can only use LRS or GRS to support high availability (HA) for your data and applications.
+The Standard HDD disk type is best suited for scenarios that require infrequent access (such as for backups), dev/test workloads, or workloads with non-critical data.
+While the Standard SSD disk type is best suited for test and development workloads, most web servers and applications do not require fast throughput or high IOPs.

+Premium Disk Storage
+With Premium disk storage, your data is stored on SSDs.
+This storage is faster than the Standard SSD range.
+Not all Azure VM series can use this type of storage.
+It can only be used with VM stock-keeping units (SKUS) that contain an S in them, signifying the SSD portion of the VM, such as DS, DSv5, GS, LS, ES, or FS series Azure VMs.

+Ultra Disk Storage
+Azure Ultra Disks are a type of managed disk designed to provide extremely high performance and low latency for mission-critical and data-intensive workloads.
+They are suitable for applications that require consistent sub-millisecond latency and high IOPS and throughput.

+Managed disks are recommended by Microsoft over unmanaged disks.